-Subsidiary Name Number of shares at the beginning of the period Net increase (decrease) Number of shares at the end of the period Tah Fa Investment Co., Ltd. 7,137 (2,141) 4,996

-Note: The decrease for the period is due to the capital reduction of the parent company.
+Subsidiary Name Number of shares at the beginning of the period Net increase (decrease) Number of shares at the end of the period Tah Fa Investment Co., Ltd. 4,996 (1,424) 3,572 Note: The decrease for the per riod is due to the capital

 Investments in the Company's shares held by its subsidiaries are regarded as treasury stock, where these subsidiaries can still receive dividends from the Company but are not able to exercise their voting rights.
-As of December 31, 2021 and December 31, 2020, the Company's investment company, Tah Fa Investment Co., Ltd., held 3,572 thousand shares and 4,996 thousand shares issued by the Company, respectively, with a total cost of NTD83,230 thousand and NTD97,469 thousand, respectively.
-The investment company continued to hold its shares due to a stable share price, where its market price per share was NTD86.10 and NTD72.20 as of December 31, 2021 and December 31, 2020, respectively.
+As of December 31, 2022 and December 31, 2021, the Company's investment company, Tah Fa Investment Co., Ltd., held 3,572 thousand shares , with a total cost of NTD83,230 thousand.
+The investment company continued to hold its shares due to a stable share price, where its market price per share was NTD70.30 and NTD86.100 as of December 31, 2022 and December 31, 2021, respectively.